Yandex Cloud

 Note

-When performing a REPLACE operation, a blind write is performed.
-For data write or update operations, we recommend using the REPLACE or UPSERT statements.
+A REPLACE statement results in a blind write.
+For data writes or updates, we recommend using the REPLACE or UPSERT statements.

-Data added using the following code sample will be used later in this section.
+Data added using the following code sample will be used further on in this section.

 REPLACE INTO series (series_id, title, release_date, series_info)